-- PHP implements the Wildlife Habitat and Watercourse Protection Regulations, which is deemed sufficient for Rusty Blackbirds since they tend to occupy forests near the edges of wetlands, bogs, rivers and streams. - PHP also establishes 100-meter buffers around all treed bogs in Cape Breton for Canada Lynx habitat management, which is also presumed to be beneficial for Rusty Blackbird.
+- PHP implements the Wildlife Habitat and Watercourse Protection Regulations, which is deemed sufficient for Rusty Blackbirds since they tend to occupy forests near the edges of wetlands, bogs, rivers and streams.

+- PHP also establishes no harvest buffers (100+ meters wide) around all treed bogs in Cape Breton and specific bogs for Mainland Moose.
+These are presumed to be beneficial for Rusty Blackbird habitat since buffers larger than 75-100m around wetlands and forested wetlands are suitable or occupied by Rusty Blackbirds.